Kris Bryant wins Smashburger's "Smashed It" Play of the Week

 Kris Bryant wins Smashburger’s “Smashed It” Play of the Week

-Kris Bryant earned this week’s Smashburger “Smashed It” Play of the Week for his home run against the Mets in New York on Sunday afternoon.
+Kris Bryant earned this week’s Smashburger “Smashed It” Play of the Week for his single against the Phillies at Coors Field on Sunday afternoon.

-With the Rockies trailing the Mets 4-3 in the fifth inning, Bryant came to the plate and launched a ball to deep left-center field.
-It cleared the wall with ease, giving Bryant his fifth home run of the season.
-The suddenly red hot Rockies went on to win 13-6 and have now emerged victorious in six of their last seven games.
+With the Rockies leading Philadelphia 3-0 in the fifth inning, Bryant came to the plate with Charlie Blackmon on second base.
+Bryant laced a base-hit hit right up the middle of the diamond, scoring Blackmon to make it 4-0.
+The Rockies would go on to win by that same score and have now won nine of their last 13 games.